 There's no denying the healing power of a good night's sleep – but if you're trying to forget a traumatic experience, going to bed may not hold

 the answer.
-In fact, a short period of sleep deprivation can help quash intrusive thoughts, suggests a new study from Oxford University.
+In fact, a short period of sleep deprivation can help quash intrusive thoughts, suggests a study from Oxford University.
 Having watched a disturbing film,

 study participants were either kept awake or allowed to go home to bed.
 Afterwards, the sleep-deprived group experienced fewer upsetting

 Find out more about sleep